 Gran was a wise old bird

 If you want to live healthily and lose weight, ask yourself “would Gran have eaten this?
+Her generation were usually leaner, slimmer and healthier.

 No imported food for Gran; everything was home-grown; any spare plot of garden was planted with something edible, and even the lawns at Buckingham Palace were dug up during the War to grow food.
-Seems as if we might be copying this at the present time!

 If we copy Gran would we lose weight?

-Recently the retiring Chief Medical Officer, Dame Sally Davies, echoing Granny’s ethos, pointing out that on average we will die three years sooner because of the obesity crisis that’s developed because of the way we now eat.
+Recently the retiring Chief Medical Officer, Dame Sally Davies, echoing Granny’s ethos, pointing out that on average we will die three years sooner because of the obesity crisis that’s developed out of the way we now eat.

 Dame Sally doesn’t have a good word to say about processed or fast food, and would like to ban all snacking from trains, buses, etc. When Gran was growing up there weren’t any bags of crisps and sweeties available, and Mum would have told us it was rude to eat in public.
 Today, when every child-in-a-buggy is munching from a snack packet, it’s not surprising they grow up obese, and have lost teeth before they are in their teens.